 We pride ourselves on being solution providers, especially in the context of environmental stewardship, which involves considering each stage of the life cycle – from the sourcing of raw materials for each product, through to its production, application and end-of-life.
 Our approach to environmental stewardship is twofold – we strive to discover new and innovative technologies that improve both the environmental performance and effectiveness of our manufacturing processes and of our products.

-We also partner with all of our key stakeholders, which includes glass fabricators and processors, architects, designers and suppliers, to create products and services that help meet the needs and goals of their projects.
-We communicate transparent information about the life cycle environmental impact and material health of many of our products.
+We also partner with glass fabricators and processors, architects, designers and suppliers, to create products and services that help meet their needs and project goals.
+We communicate information about the life cycle environmental impact and material health of our products as it becomes available.

 As highlighted in our environmental priorities, we always strive to innovate and provide solutions that are a win-win-win for our customers, the environment, and society.
 And to truly be transformative in this space, we look to partner with suppliers, customers, and other key partners who share our vision.

 We’re committed to improving the energy efficiency of our manufacturing processes and reducing our use of resources.
 One way to achieve these is to maximize the amount of glass cullet used.